-If your bachelor’s degree is from overseas, we must assess your education to make sure it meets (or exceeds!) our academic requirements.
-If you have a non-standard academic background (i.e. a Bachelor of Science in Chemistry + Master’s of Engineering in Chemical Engineering, etc.) you may still be able to become registered as a PEng or PGeo in the province, but we must assess your education first.
+If your bachelor’s degree was obtained outside of Canada, we must assess your education to make sure it meets (or exceeds) our academic requirements.
+If you have a non-standard academic background (e.g. a Bachelor of Science in Chemistry and a Master of Engineering in Chemical Engineering), you may still be able to become registered as a P.Eng. or P.Geo. in New Brunswick, but we must first assess your education.

-To begin the process of becoming registered as a Professional Engineer (PEng) or Professional Geoscientist (P.Geo.) in New Brunswick, you must submit the following to firstname.lastname@example.org:
+To begin the process of becoming registered as a Professional Engineer (P.Eng.) or Professional Geoscientist (P.Geo.) in New Brunswick, you must submit the following to firstname.lastname@example.org:

-- Submit proof of Canadian citizenship, or residency, or appropriate visa.
+- Proof of Canadian citizenship, residency, or appropriate visa

 There are 3 possible outcomes:

 - You may exceed our academic requirements

 - You may appear to meet our academic requirements.
 Exam(s) or an interview may be assigned to confirm that you have required depth and breadth of education.